For US residents only.

-Blood is made up of 3 parts: white blood cells, red blood cells, and platelets.
+Blood is made up of 3 cells: white blood cells, red blood cells, and platelets.
 Leukemia [loo-key-mee-ah] is a disease that makes your white blood cells grow abnormally and out of control.
 As leukemia spreads, diseased cells take over the healthy ones.
 This can make you feel very sick.

 Over time, leukemia cells can spread to the rest of your blood and other organs.
 When this happens, other cells in your body may stop working the way they should.

 A main goal of treating Ph+ CML is to reduce the number of leukemia cells in your body.
 Doctors use medicine to lower the amount of leukemia in your blood.

 It’s important to take an active role in your care.
 You can do this by taking your medicine the way your doctor tells you.
 You should also get regular tests to check how the medicine is working.

 Ph+ CML happens when an abnormal gene called BCR-ABL1 produces an abnormal protein, also called BCR-ABL1.
 The BCR-ABL1 protein sends a signal that creates leukemic cells in the blood and bone marrow.

 During in vitro studies, meaning studies that were conducted in test tubes, TASIGNA® (nilotinib) was shown to bind to and stabilize the inactive formation of the ABL1 protein.
 This blocked the signal that leads to the production of leukemic cells.

 Blocking the signal may reduce the amount of leukemic cells and allow healthy blood cells to grow.

 The connection between TASIGNA in vitro data and its effectiveness has not been established.

 PCR testing is an accurate way for doctors to measure how much BCR-ABL1 is in your body.
 PCR blood testing can find very small amounts of BCR-ABL1 that other tests cannot find.